 Scenic nature walks, canoe cruises and guided trekking tours award you with sights of hippos, crocodiles, antelopes, and more than 250 different bird species.

 A visit to Uganda offers you the unique opportunity to stand on the equator and be in two hemispheres at once.
-Uganda is one of the few countries in the world where the equator crosses through it.
+Uganda is one of the few countries in the world where the equator crosses it.

 The best equator landmark in Uganda is found on the Kampala-Masaka Road, where you will find a few restaurants and craft/souvenir shops as well.